The phase transition for parking on Galton--Watson trees: The different trees and their relations

 for any positive function $F$, where in the last expectation $ \mathcal{T}_{\infty}$ and $ \mathcal{T}$ are independent.
 See \cite[Chapter 12.1]{LP16} from which the statement is easily derived.
-We shall use the straightforward extension of this equation to trees decorated with i.i.d.~labels.
+We shall use the straightforward extension of this equation to trees decorated with i.i.d.~labels : in this extension, $\mathcal{T}$ on the LHS and $\mathcal{T}_{\infty}$ and $\mathcal{T}$ on the RHS are replaced by their labelled version, the labels being i.i.d.~random variables with law $\mu$.